C++ Core Guidelines: Programming at Compile Time with Type-Traits (The Second)

 • static_cast<std::remove_reference<decltype(arg)>::type&&>(arg);

 • decay: std::thread applies std::decay to its arguments.
-Their usage includes the function f which a thread executes on its arguments args.
-Decay means that implicit conversions from array-to-pointer, function-to-pointer is performed and const/volatile qualifiers and references are removed.
+Their usage includes the function f a thread executes on its arguments args.
+Decay means that implicit conversions from array-to-pointer, and function-to-pointer is performed, and const/volatile qualifiers and references are removed.

 • enable_if: std::enable_if is a convenient way to use SFINAE.
 SFINAE stands for Substitution Failure Is Not An Error and applies during overload resolution of a function template.
-It means when substituting the template parameter fails, the specialisation is discarded from the overload set but cause no compiler error. std::enable_if is heavily used in std::tuple.
+When substituting the template parameter fails, the specialization is discarded from the overload set but causes no compiler error. std::enable_if is heavily used in std::tuple.

 • conditional: std::conditional is the ternary operator at compile time.